restinpc/Nodes-Studio/README.md

 # Nodes Studio - Web Framework

-Software platform for the building Premium Web-Sites, based on PHP, HTML, CSS, MySQL, JavaScript, jQuery.
+Software platform for express development of web-Sites based on PHP, HTML, CSS, MySQL, JavaScript, jQuery.

 ![](https://github.com/restinpc/Nodes-Studio/blob/master/nodes.jpg?raw=true)

-Nodes Studio is a library of interface elements (framework) with integrated content management system (CMS), which is one of the most successful solutions for web development today.
+Nodes Studio is a framework with integrated content management system (CMS), which is one of the most successful solutions for web development today.

 Framework provides developers with an object-oriented representation of the site and a library of functions to work with it.